eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 addiu $a0, $a0, 1          # ...but this was already fetched
 ```

+`beq` jumps to `target` when its two registers are equal, so this one jumps when `$t0` is zero.
 The consequence: `addiu` runs no matter which way the branch goes.

 **A load.** Now suppose the first instruction is a load.
 Its value arrives from memory in the MEM stage, at cycle 4.
 But the instruction behind it reads its registers in the RD stage, at cycle 3, one cycle earlier.
 The data simply isn't there yet.